slc1/php-docker/README.md

 ## Extensions

-All images have a number of extensions enabled
+All images have a number of extensions enabled.

+- apcu
+- apcu_bc
+- bcmath
+- gd
+- grpc
+- imagick
 - intl
 - mbstring
+- mcrypt - Only on PHP 5 images.
+- memcached
+- mongodb
+- opcache
+- opencensus
+- pcntl
 - pdo_mysql
+- pdo_pgsql
+- protobuf
+- redis
+- soap
-- pcntl
+- sockets
 - xsl
-- xip
-- soap
-- bcmath
-- redis
-- memcached
-- mongodb
-- imagick
-- apcu
-- apcu_bc
 - xdebug - All images have `xdebug` installed, but the `xdebug` tag has it enabled.
-- mcrypt - Only on PHP 5 images.
+- zip

 The latest version is used where ever possible, some are pinned to older versions for PHP 5 images.